dsagman/picat/readme.md

 ### The `main` predicate and Picat file extension.

 The default entry point for a Picat program is a `main` predicate.
 (Similar to C, Haskell, etc.).
-If you call a Picat program from the command line, `main` will be run unless you override it.
+If you call a Picat program from the command line, `main` will be run unless you override it (with [`-g` on the command line](https://picat-lang.org/download/picat_guide_html/picat_guide.html#x1-390002.1.1)).
+I am happy to always use `main`.

 Also, the mandatory file extension for Picat programs and modules is `.pi`.
 ```